fai9al7dad/moeen-flutter/README.md

 ## current iteration

-- [x] create WordsColorsMap sqlite
-- [x] replace local state with sqlite
+- [x] make sqlite from page to list